August turns into a month of crises as Biden stares down a pivotal moment in his presidency - KESQ

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Phil Mattingly, Priscilla Alvarez, Natasha Bertrand, Kevin Liptak and Harry Enten contributed to this report.
+CNN’s Jeremy Diamond, Jasmine Wright, Phil Mattingly, Priscilla Alvarez, Natasha Bertrand, Kevin Liptak and Harry Enten contributed to this report.

 Comments

-Note: This story has been updated with additional reporting Saturday.